 Bookshelf

-This is where I keep track of other people's reading lists, recommendations, and that special category of aphorisms and witticims dedicated to reading and the curation of libraries.
+This is where I keep track of my reading, reading lists made by other people, and that special category of aphorisms and witticims dedicated to reading and the curation of libraries.
 Recommendations welcome!
+Reach out to me at: benstubbing(at)gmail(dot)com

 My reading